Arizona Game and Fish Department Trout Challenge

 Wild Trout Challenge

 The Arizona Wild Trout Challenge highlights unique fisheries in Arizona that offer anglers the chance to pursue wild trout.
-Many of these fisheries are managed by Arizona Game and Fish Department either through special regulations (ie. Catch-and-Release, Limited Harvest) or habitat improvement projects aimed at increasing natural reproduction in these populations.
-This Challenge also highlights the opportunity to fish for native Apache trout in Arizona.
-The species is listed as threatened under the Endangered Species Act, but thanks to conservation efforts led by Arizona Game and Fish Department, select waters are open to angling.
-Gila Trout are also native to Arizona and listed as threatened under the Endangered Species Act.
-Unfortunately, no populations are currently open to angling.
-The Gila Trout requirement for the Wild Trout Challenge is currently suspended.
-As recovery efforts for this species progress, waters will be added to the list of locations where wild Gila Trout they catch for verification along with the stream it was caught at, date caught, and gear type used to email or mailing address listed above.
+Many of these fisheries are managed by Arizona Game and Fish Department either through special regulations (i.e. catch-and-release, limited harvest) or habitat improvement projects aimed at increasing natural reproduction in these populations.
+This Challenge also highlights the opportunity to fish for native Apache trout and Gila trout in Arizona.
+Both species are listed as threatened under the Endangered Species Act, but thanks to conservation efforts led by the Arizona Game and Fish Department and other partners, select waters are open to angling.
+Gila Trout are returning the wild trout challenge beginning in 2021 with the opening of Dude Creek to seasonal catch-and-release only angling regulations.
+Anglers who completed the wild trout challenge without a Gila Trout while the Gila Trout requirement was suspended may submit a photo of a wild Gila Trout they catch for verification along with the stream it was caught at, date caught, and gear type used to email or mailing address listed above.
 After the Gila Trout is verified it will be added to their certificate and a new wild trout challenge certificate will be issued.

 Arizona Trout Challenge